C0rine/Ghost/README.md

 10001326
 Corine_J [at] MSN [dot] com

-To run : simply open the project in Android Studio and run it on your own Android Device or in the emulator.
+To run: open the project in Android Studio and run it on your own Android Device or in the emulator.

 ### Summary of the project
 Ghost is a wordgame that is played by two players.
 The players form a word by alternating turns saying a letter, which is added on the end of the word fragment.
 A player loses when he/she forms a word longer than 3 letters or creates a fragment which cannot become a word by adding more letters.

 *(Ghost will be a native app for Android.
 Min.
 SDK: API 19, Android 4.4 (KitKat))*
+*This app was tested on a Samsung SM-G361F and HTC ONE mini*

 ### Features
 - Write a custom username or pick a previously used one.
-- Pick a player avatar from a library.
+- ~~Pick a player avatar from a library.~~ (not enough time to implement)
 - Pick between Dutch or English dictionaries for the game.
 - Guess a letter via an on-screen keyboard.
 - Get notifications when you win/lose.